Statistics Tool

 Why is 0! equal to 1?+

 It's a mathematical convention to make these formulas work.
-It simply means there is 1 way to arrange zero items: by doing nothing.
+Conceptually, there is exactly one way to arrange zero items: by doing nothing.

 Is Probability (nCr / nPr) free to use?+